JialingYu/AI-for-Trading/natural language processing/README.md

 Here is a [notebook for meta characters](notebooks/finding_metacharacters.ipynb)

 ##### Regular expression can be used to match more complicated pattern:

-We have seen before that backlash can be used to escape all metacharacters.
+- We have seen before that backlash can be used to escape all metacharacters.
 It can also be followed by some different characters to signal different special sequences.
 For example, `\d` signals digital characters, `\D` signals non digital characters, `\s` signals whitespace character, `\S' signals non whitespace  characters, etc.

 Here is a [notebook searching for simple patterns](notebooks/simple_patterns.ipynb).

-We can use the special expression `\b` to indicate word boundary.
+- We can use the special expression `\b` to indicate word boundary.
 A word in this case is a sequence of alphanumeric characters(0-9, a-z, A-Z, _) while a word boundary are white space, non alphanumeric characters or the beginning or ending of a string.

 Here is a [notebook for word boundary.](notebooks/word_boundaries.ipynb)

-Regular expressions use metacharacters to give special instruction.
+- Regular expressions use metacharacters to give special instruction.
 Regular expression use the following metacharacters `. ^ $ \ ？ * [ ] { } ( ) |`.
 The dot `.` matches any characters except new line `\n`
 The caret `^` matches the characters only when they appear at the beginning of the string
 The dollar sign `$` matches the characters only when they appear at the end of the string
-`[]` is used for group, the character inside the group appears once, e.g., `[a-z]` matches one lower character
+`[]` indicates a set of characters, one character within the set is matched, e.g., `[a-z]` matches one lower character.
+Special characters within a set have no special meaning anymore, and the character  itself is matched.
-`|` is used in a group indicates 'or', e.g., `[a|b]` matches a or b
+`|` is used in a set indicates 'or', e.g., `[a|b]` matches a or b `(...)` indicates the start and end of a group and matches whatever regular expression within the group.
+After matched, each group can be retrieved within a string using `\number`
 `{m}` matches the preceeding character m times
 `{m,n}` matches the preceeding character at least m times at most n times
 `?` matches the preceeding character 0 or 1 time, i.e., the preceeding character is optional